Cain-Sam/Capstone-Project/README.md

 Username: dachschund@gmail.com
 Password: ilovedogs678

-To see this from the view of an admin, use this login:
+To see this from the view of an admin, use this login: (We have to create a new admin acount since our school emails are being deleted.
+Will have this info soon!)

 Username:
 Password: